khred/IDSM-Tutorial-Group-5/ISDM Project.md

 **Risk management and possible effects if the project fails**
 **Risk factor:**
 Technologies:
-1. The new system may not too compatible with the legacy call system.
+1. The new system may not be compatible with the legacy call system.
-2. The Overloading issue caused by idle user and peak time calling.
+2. The Overloading issue caused by idle users and peak time calling.
 3. Long-term system maintenance.

 Security issue:
 1. System hacking and unauthorized access.
 2. Downtime issue.
 3. Private user data protection issues
-4. Damage to the system by the misuse of the staff.
+4. Damage to the system by staff misuse.

 Customer/RM
 1. Unfamiliar with the UI and system functionalities.
 2. User guide and frequently asked question constant renew among with the new system

 **Possible effects if the project fails**
 If the development project fails, the major impact will be time invested and capital spent.
-At the current stage, The entire project plan costs $60,760.00, the waste of the capital may cause financial difficulties to the company, the capital spent can be used in other investment like advertising, it could have other feasible value.
-Consumed time is also another impact, including requirement gathering, scrum development, analysis, and the design of the prototype, to complete the above phases requires at least 3 months and it all wasted.
+At the current stage, The entire project plan costs $60,760.00, the waste of capital may cause financial difficulties to the company, the capital spent can be used in other parts of the business like advertising.
+Consumed time is also another impact, including requirement gathering, scrum development, analysis, and the design of the prototype, to complete the above phases requires at least 3 months which may be wasted.

 ## Conclusion